TehMuffinMoo/ibPS/docs/General/Get-NetworkTopology.md

 ```

 ## DESCRIPTION
-This function is used to build a text based visual topology of all related child networks, based on a parent IP Space, Address Block, Subnet or Range.
+This function is used to build a text or HTML based visual topology of all related child networks, based on a parent IP Space, Address Block, Subnet or Range.

 ## EXAMPLES